jigoshop/jigoshop/readme.txt

 = I need support! =

-We have a <a href="http://jigoshop.com/forums" title="Jigoshop support forum">community forum</a> for getting help from other users, however, if you want priority, dedicated support from us we offer support packages - see our website for details.
+We have a <a href="http://forum.jigoshop.com" title="Jigoshop support forum">community forum</a> for getting help from other users.
+However, if you want priority, dedicated support from Jigoshop staff, we do offer <a href="http://jigoshop.com/support/" title="Jigoshop Premium Support">support packages</a>.

 == Screenshots ==